JJShen2000/Covid-19-Vaccine-Simulator/README.md

-# Covid-19-Vaccine-Simultator
+# Covid-19-Vaccine-Simulator
-This is Covid-19 Vaccine Simultator!
+This is Covid-19 Vaccine Simulator!